 Now Dr. Kerr 's team is going to be testing 1000 patients.
 Not only do they hope to find this a diagnostic marker for ME/CFS but also they believe that this will lead to a treatment.

-Funding for the research is by the funding by the British CFS Research Foundation and a small grant from the National CFIDS foundation.
+Funding for the research is by the British CFS Research Foundation and a small grant from the National CFIDS Foundation.

 The Massachusetts CFIDS/ME & FM Association would like to clarify the use of the various acronyms for Chronic Fatigue Syndrome (CFS), Chronic Fatigue & Immune Dysfunction Syndrome (CFIDS) and Myalgic Encephalomyelitis (ME) on this site.
 When we generate our own articles on the illness, we will refer to it as ME/CFS, the term now generally used in the United States.
 When we are reporting on someone else’s report, we will use the term they use.
 The National Institutes of Health (NIH) are currently using ME/CFS.
 The Centers for Disease Control and Prevention (CDC) are calling the illness CFS.

 Until there is consensus on a name for the illness, the Massachusetts CFIDS/ME & FM Association name will not change.